-Bridging the gap between underreprsented groups and clean water
+Bridging the gap between underrepresented groups and clean water

-Our AI-driven approach allows us to rapidly identify and validate potential photocatalytic molecules, significantly reducing the time and resources required for traditional trial-and-error experimentation
+We first identify the specific water pollutant.
+Our AI algorithm allows us to rapidly identify and validate potential photocatalytic molecules, significantly reducing the time and resources required for traditional trial-and-error experimentation.

-By harnessing the power of sunlight, our solutions can break down a wide range of harmful contaminants, ensuring safe and clean drinking water for communities worldwide.
+Our final product, photocatalyst powder, will harness the power of sunlight to break down a wide range of harmful contaminants, ensuring safe and clean drinking water for communities worldwide.

 My water story